ayladharamsey/film-finder/README.md

 ## by: Ayla Dharamsey, Kate Malone, Michael Schneider

 ### Summary:
-Film Finder is a app that gives the user the ability to browse popular movies

 ### Installation:
-Remember to sign up for your own account to MovieDB and enter your own api code at the top of apiCalls.js
+First fork this repo and clone down your own version.
+Once cloned, run npm install and npm start in your terminal.
+This should take you to localhost: 3000.
+To enable the backend follow this link https://github.com/turingschool-examples/favorites-tracker-api and follow the steps outlined in the readme.
+Finally visit themoviedb.org and ask for your own free api code.
+Enter your own api code at the top of apiCalls.js in the src folder.

 ### ScreenShots:
 ![screenshot1](https://user-images.githubusercontent.com/21366524/67812407-be6d0480-fa64-11e9-9283-b8c7b95a86b3.jpg)